"How long will I be in therapy for?"

 "How long is an appointment?"

-Therapy sessions are 45 minutes for individuals, and 60 minutes for couples and families.
+A standard individual session is 45 minutes long.
 Appointments are typically at the same day and time each week.

 "Do you offer video or phone sessions?"